-The Corpus Manager is a multi-purpose tool used to load and save pre-built corpus databases, create and save a new corpus from raw files, or create and save a new corpus from a word list.
+The Corpus Manager is a multi-purpose tool used to load and save pre-built corpus databases, create and save a new corpus from raw (.txt, .srt., ...), Word, of PDF files, or create and save a new corpus from a simple of advanced word list.
 The three different scenarios are explained below.